josephmanghan/gem-factory/README.md

 The deployment script:

 1. **Converts YAML to Markdown** - Your `{gem-name}.agent.yaml` definitions are converted to Markdown for easier Gemini UI pasting
-2. **Optimizes Context** - Removes filler words and unnecessary markup (caveman processing) to reduce token usage while preserving reasoning ability and meaning
+2. **Optimizes Context** - Removes filler words and stopgap words (caveman processing) to reduce token count while preserving reasoning ability and meaning
 3. **Generates Web Bundle** - Creates a portable `.md` file containing your complete gem definition

 The web bundle is particularly valuable for quick testing and sharing—you can copy-paste it directly into any AI chat interface (Gemini, ChatGPT, Claude, etc.) without needing to create a formal Gem first.